ccckblaze/pi_roombot/README.md

 # pi_roombot(Under Developing)
 ------
-This is a ROS based SLAM robot project comes out with a very low price, and it works fine with the Raspberry Pi.
+This is a ROS based SLAM robot project comes out with a very low price(less than $300), and it works fine with the Raspberry Pi.

 ## Components
 1. Raspberry Pi or other ARM or x86 based computer.
-2. Arduino Mega(recommended, used for wheel and IMU controll, you can do it the harder way which recoding to suit just using the Raspberry Pi)
+2. Arduino Mega 2560(recommended, used for wheel and IMU controll, you can do it the harder way which recoding to suit just using the Raspberry Pi)
 3. Motor Driver: PololuMC33926 or DFRobotL298PShield(other L298N component should works too)
 4. IMU: Sparkfun SEN-10724/Generic GY-85/Generic GY-80
-5. Lidar: XV-11/rplidar etc.
+5. Lidar: XV-11/rplidar etc.(Optional, could replace this with fake lidar from the depth camera with package "depthimage_to_laserscan, but it is not precisely and reduce performace")
-6. Kinect for xbox 360
+6. Kinect for XBox 360
 7. Robot Chassis with Power Supply and two wheels (both 12V and 5V needed)

 ## Software Requirement